jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Act 1 and 2a.md

 Stargazer you look disappointed.
 You think revolutions are fun.
 You want to follow _Les Miserables_ and march in the streets.
 Maybe we should.
 You get the bristol boards, I'll get the paint, and we'll change the world!
 Free college education!
 Less bank regulations!
 Affordable health insurance!
 Continuous tax cuts!
 We'll save the planet and the government's credit rating!

 Listen to me.
-When your cars breaks down, you call a mechanic for help, right?
+When your car breaks down, you call a mechanic for help, right?
 If he showed up with no tools you'd get mad.
 No arguments, no discussions.
 Nothing else matters because no tools means no problem-solving.

 Middle class people have a host of problems like increasing insurance, prescription drug, and tutoring bills.
 You need solutions.
 When someone says they can help, you must ask what tool they have, or will give you, that will help.
 Anything else is smoke and mirrors.
 You don't need to see regulations, laws, or blog posts anymore then you need to see the mechanic's favorite car repair manual.
 You need tools.